simonbeaudoin0935/Xilinx-CortexR5-FreeRTOS-MPU-Port/README.md

 The function 'setupMPU' was left as a week symbol in the bsp in order for the user to provide their own.
 The port will use internally the MPU regions 12, 13, 14 and 15.
 Region #12 is used for the task stack coverage.
 Regions 13,14 and 15 are used for the 3 user definable regions.
 Official FreeRTOS always talks about user being able to provide 3 regions, so I left it like that.
 That means the user can safely configure region 0 trough 11 in setupMPU for any static memory region configuration (like making the fpga memory range nom cachable/device-memory for example).

+note I did a poor job of outlining what my additions are to the xilinx BSP because I just commited the whole thing when it was functional.
+If you want to understand what has changed from the OG BSP, download the 2018.3 bsp from xilinx and do a diff between the folders and you will see all kernel low level stuff.

+This MPU enablement has been used in a production system since 2019 at the company I worked at, so it has made its proof.

+This can easily be ported to any other cortex R5 bsp from other chip vendor once the diff is extracted.